 Key management personnel are those persons having authority and responsibility for planning, directing and controlling the activities of the Company, directly or indirectly.
 Key management personnel include the Company's executive officers and Board of Director members.

-Other than disclosed above, there was no other compensation paid to key management during the year ended February 28, 2017 and the period from incorporation on August 28, 2015 to February 29, 2016.
+Other than disclosed above, there was no other compensation paid to key management during the years ended February 28, 2018 and 2017.

 12. SUPPLEMENTAL DISCLOSURE WITH RESPECT TO CASH FLOWS